 There’s no need for tattoos, or to take hair from elsewhere on the body, which is a bonus.
 Those with a lack of hair elsewhere, or who suffer from the likes of alopecia would now be able to benefit from the treatment.

 It could also be seen as a great tool for research methods, with the possibility of finding growth treatments and stopping hair loss in its tracks.

 Effectively, what they’ve created is a microenvironment, replicating how human hair would normally grow.
 Instead of the hair being replaced on the head though, it’s the skin, which allows the hair to grow as normal with a fresh scalp.

-Hair follicle cells were placed onto the mould, keratin-producing cells added on top and then other growth factors also added.
+Hair follicle cells were placed onto the mould, keratin-producing cells were added on top and then other growth factors were also added.